rack-app/rack-app/README.md

 * simple to use class level response serializer
   * so you can choose what type of serialization you want without any enforced convention
 * static file serving so you can mount even filesystem based endpoints too
+* built in testing module so your app can easily written with BDD approach

 ## Usage